wacky9/chato_fairy/README.md

 # Why Chato Fairy
 There is a growing need for LLMs that are focused on and capable of assisting users in working with complex subjects.
 Economics is a field ripe for such an application.
 Economics is a deep and wide field where most people have little-to-no expertise.
 Nevertheless, these people are regularly asked to engage in difficult decisions where knowledge of economics would be quite useful.
 For example, Burke and Manz (2014) identify a link between economic literacy and more accurate inflation expectations.
 Households having more accurate inflation expectations would improve their budgeting and prevent nasty surprises.

-For ordinary inviduals and most businesses, reading economic research and studying economics is a prohibitively difficult task.
+For ordinary individuals and most businesses, reading economic research and studying economics is a prohibitively difficult task.
 Hiring an economist to advise you is likewise expensive.
 Thus there is a need to provide good information about economics without requiring years of study.
 Hence, LLMs.
 [Recent news](https://garymarcus.substack.com/p/did-an-llm-help-write-trumps-trade) has shown that people already use LLMs to alleviate this gap in knowledge and underscores the importance of having LLMs provide up-to-date, accurate information about economic subjects.

 # Technical details
 Chato Fairy is composed of three important sections.
 First is a custom dataset of high-quality information about economics.
 Second is an LLM fine-tuned on a modified version of this dataset.
 Third is a RAG component using this dataset.
 The entire project is inside a Docker Container and designed to run locally.